per1234/EtherEvent/README.md

 - Repeat with other connected devices.
 The serial monitor will show details of the test communications.

 #### Usage
-`EtherEvent.begin(password, [eventLengthMax,] [payloadLengthMax])` - Initialize EtherEvent. begin() must be called
+`EtherEvent.begin(password[, eventLengthMax, payloadLengthMax])` - Initialize EtherEvent. begin() must be called
 - Parameter: password - password used to authenticate event transmission
   - Type: char array
 - Parameter(optional): eventLengthMax - The maximum length of event that can be received.
 Longer events will be truncated to this length.
 EtherEvent reserves SRAM to buffer the received event so this value effects the amount of memory used.
+If this parameter is not passed then the default will be used.
   - Type: byte
 - Parameter(optional): payloadLengthMax - The maximum length of payload that can be received.
 Longer payloads will be truncated to this length.
 EtherEvent reserves SRAM to buffer the received payload so this value effects the amount of memory used.
+If this parameter is not passed then the default will be used.
   - Type: byte
 - Returns: none